 6. Walk along water

-The Rhine cuts right through the city.
+The Rhine River cuts right through the city.
 The smaller Düssel meandered close to where we were staying.
 Then there’s the Königsallee canal, which is in the middle of one of the greatest shopping streets in Europe (the Kö).
 Even in the winter, it’s lovely to walk along the water.

 7. Eat Döner Kebab

-To our utter dismay, our favorite Döner spot in Düsseldorf (and one of our top two in Germany) is no longer.
+To our utter dismay, our favorite Döner Kebab spot in Düsseldorf (and one of our top two in Germany) is no longer.
 This was a place we had gone to multiple times – once even for breakfast!
-But this sad fact let us give a second chance to a famous spot we had previously visited and not loved, Yede Gör.
+But this sad fact let us give a second chance to a famous spot we had previously visited but not loved, Yede Gör.
 Around the corner from the train station, it’s been consistently ranked as the top Döner spot in the city.
 We’re happy we had a chance to give it another try.
 Their simple and traditional Döners greatly exceeded our expectations.

 The rest of the city is pretty neat too.
 We found this cool exhibit called Zeitfeld at the entrance to the Volksgarten while walking around our neighborhood.
 We imagine the Volksgarten itself is a great place to wander around too – but it was too cold to do so when we were there.